 INTERNSHIP-BUSINESS MANAGEMENT...requires students to complete 216 hours of performing work in a business/industrial service setting related to their Business Management program objectives.
 Students are responsible for seeking and obtaining the internship position.
 Course requirements include maintaining a log of work activities, identifying and receiving approval from the job supervisor and instructor, and completing a work-related project.
 Students may meet periodically at LTC.
-PREREQUISITE: 10105128 Personal Branding or 10105126 Career Assessment & CONDITION: Student must have earned 45 credits or more in the Business Management program
+PREREQUISITES: 10102110 Intro to Business, 10104102 Principles of Management, 10196193 Human Resource Management and COREQUISITES: 10101131 Business Accounting and 10102123 Business Management Capstone